btbristow/tutorials/certbot-with-cloudflare.md

     b.
 For the script to **install certificates** on your NAS:

     ```bash
-    cd /path/to/script # Change into the script directory which holds cert_config.json
+    cd /path/to/script # Change into the directory with the script and configuration file
     bash ./check_certs.sh --update
     ```